 The P-rade officially began in the late 1890s, but it is actually the merged product of earlier traditions.
 Beginning in the Civil War era, alumni formally processed to Commencement Day dinner meetings.
 Then in 1888, Princeton and Yale University began scheduling one of their baseball games at Princeton on the Saturday before Commencement.
 Since this coincided with class dinners, alumni attendance was high and many classes formally marched to the game at University Field (located at the corner of Prospect Avenue and Olden Street).
 In October 1896, when the newly renamed Princeton University celebrated its sesquicentennial (150th anniversary), 800 Princeton undergraduates and 2,000 alumni took part in a mile-long procession through the campus and town; most carried an orange torch or lantern, and many classes wore coordinated costumes.
 Stimulated by the grandeur and organization of this parade, in 1897 all returning classes first joined to march in order to the baseball game.
 By 1906, a written description of the annual event said, “The Alumni Pee-rade on Saturday afternoon was quite as spectacular as usual; the bands, banners, transparencies, uniforms and vaudeville features encircling University Field with color and noise.”

 During early P-rades, the sole decoration worn by returning alumni was a small badge with class numerals on it.
-Gradually, classes began to distinguish themselves with creative hats, balloons and parasols; before long, younger classes wore colorful costumes, carried humorous signs, and often performed comic stunts.
+Gradually, classes began to distinguish themselves with creative hats, balloons and parasols; before long, younger classes wore colorful costumes, carried humorous signs and often performed comic stunts.
 In 1912, some of that year’s graduating class dressed in blue denim overalls and jackets to protect their regular clothes from spilled beer stains.
 One year later, the Class of 1913 adopted white beer jackets as their costume.
 By 1920, the jackets became a tradition with the addition of unique class logos.
 To this day, each graduating class designs its own class jacket, worn for the first time during Reunions weekend.
 Classes typically design new costumes for each “major” quinquennial reunion up until the 25th, when they receive a class blazer.
 The Association of Princeton Graduate Alumni introduced a Reunions Blazer in 2003 and all graduate alumni, regardless of graduation year, are unified in wearing this blazer each year.
 Following Princeton tradition, the APGA introduced its own Reunions jackets, similar to beer jackets, in 2018.

 Reunions were canceled in 1917 and 1918 for World War I, so the “Victory Commencement” of 1919 featured a throng of 5,000 alumni for the largest Reunions and P-rade yet.
 An even longer “Victory Reunion” P-rade in 1946 following World War II (and the canceled Reunions of 1943, 1944, and 1945) brought back 7,300 alumni, with each class carrying service flags showing the number of classmates who served and were killed in the war.
+Due to the global pandemic caused by the novel coronavirus, Reunions and P-rade were canceled in 2020.

 From the early- to mid-20th century, the P-rade route began at Nassau Hall, moved across campus to 1879 Arch, then down Prospect Avenue and around University Field to pass the president in his reviewing box.
 Construction of the EQuad on the site of University Field in the late 1960s changed the end of the route to the new Clarke Field south of Ivy Lane.
 This era also marked the last Yale-Princeton Commencement baseball game (1966), so the P-rade ending changed to an Alumni Association meeting welcoming the graduating seniors into the alumni body.
 In the early 1990s, the route was altered again to keep the P-rade entirely on campus — beginning at FitzRandolph Gate, going around Nassau Hall and Cannon Green, then down Elm Drive to finish on Poe Field.